 I hope Stuart is right – it’s best we are guided by our feelings, not our emotions.
 I have often pondered on the difference between the two and how they relate to intuition.
 This is the thrust of this post.

 I first met Stuart late in my teens.
 I was quite green and unlike many others my age not very street smart.
-When one is with Stuart one got to experience a great many situations that were not available to the normal human being – so one is constantly forced to concur with one’s inner most feelings.
+When one was with Stuart one got to experience a great many situations that were not available to the normal human being so one is constantly forced to concur with one’s inner most feelings.
 But at a young age I was often baffled by the feelings that permeated groups of people.
-As a result the graces of life didn’t come natural to me – I had to learn them and because I travelled with Stuart a lot he would point these out in subtle ways with his characteristic wholehearted patience.
-It was a very challenging Wilde ride into a strange dimension of heightened energy, juxtaposed to the real world.
+As a result the graces of life didn’t come natural to me — I had to learn them and because I travelled with Stuart a lot, he would point these out in subtle ways with his characteristic wholehearted patience.
+It was a very challenging Wilde ride into a strange dimension of heightened energy juxtaposed to the real world.
 One day I will write in-depth about that dimension and that ride but for now we will stick to our topic.

 A little story to begin: Recently my partner and I almost bought a house.
 I say almost because we were just about to sign but pulled out.
 We had our list of all the things we wanted in a property and it fitted pretty well.
-We loved the property but it just didn’t feel right and it didn’t matter how much we intellectualised it – our decision came down to a feeling.
-Exactly eight months later a “once in a 50 year storm” hit the area and the house flooded.
+We loved the property but it just didn’t feel right and it didn’t matter how much we intellectualised it — our decision came down to a feeling.
+Exactly six months later a “once in a 100 year storm” hit the area and the house flooded.